The Onus is on Vendors to Create Time For Radiologists

-At Enlitic, we don’t try to find time for radiologists – we create time.
+At Enlitic, we don’t try to find time for radiologists – we create time for radiologists.
 The AI-powered solutions that we build are enterprise health system-level solutions.
 We design our solutions to do the things that humans cannot or should not be doing.
 Our solutions provide clinicians with support tools that assist in their diagnosis, planning, and recommendations while focusing on patient care.

 Most AI products today are point solutions built to do a very specific, singular thing to address a very precise need.
 For example: lung nodule detection.
 A radiologist can use AI to detect a lung nodule, measure it and report on it.
 However, these solutions only buy radiologists seconds, taking dozens of non-interoperable AI algorithms to bring significant time savings and value to radiology workflow.